r0d3r1ch25/kubeflow-demo/README.md

 ### Access Your Services

-Once deployed, access these URLs in your browser:
+Once deployed, access these URLs in your browser (using NodePort services):

 - **🔬 Kubeflow Pipelines UI**: http://localhost:31380
 - **📊 MinIO Console**: http://localhost:31390 (user: `minio`, pass: `minio123`)
 - **📓 Jupyter Notebook**: http://localhost:31400 (no password required)

+> **Note**: Services are exposed via NodePort on your local machine.
+The k3d cluster automatically forwards these ports to localhost.

 ## 🏗️ Architecture